Gabriel Jesus undergoes knee surgery in serious injury blow to Arsenal

 - Gunners unsure of when he might return

 WHAT HAPPENED?
-An MRI conducted by Brazil's World Cup medical staff confirmed that Jesus would miss the rest of the tournament, and now his season at Arsenal is also set to be limited.
+An MRI conducted by Brazil's World Cup medical staff confirmed that Jesus would miss the rest of the tournament, and now his season at Arsenal is also set to be limited after his surgery.

 WHAT DID THEY SAY?
 Arsenal were brief in their official statement, writing: "Everyone at the club is supporting Gabby and will be working hard to get him back on the pitch as soon as possible."